The Key Moment – Carl Edwards soft-pedaled 113.5 miles out of a tank of gas to cruise across the finish line first at half throttle.

 Yep, she’s a Gordon.
-One-year-old Ella Gordon carefully pointed to key sponsor patches on her Daddy’s uniform during his pre-race interview.
+1-year-old Ella Gordon carefully pointed to key sponsor patches on her Daddy’s uniform during his pre-race interview.
 Just wait until this little charmer can talk!

 The Hindenburg Award For Foul Fortune

-Dale Earnhardt, Jr.’s team decided to gamble on fuel mileage as well, but the gamble came up short when Junior was forced to limp into the pits out of third place and out of gas.
-The No. 88 car wouldn’t refire at first, and that dropped Earnhardt to a twentieth place finish in the final rundown.
+Earnhardt Jr.’s team decided to gamble on fuel mileage as well, but the gamble came up short when Junior was forced to limp into the pits out of third place and out of gas.
+The No. 88 car wouldn’t refire at first, and that dropped Earnhardt to a 20th-place finish in the final rundown.